SebastianVonRotz/MasterThesis_Bioinformatics/README.md

     `task init`

 ## Overview of the user setup
-The task commands simplify the interaction with the Slurm task manager on the high performance computing envrironment.
+The task commands simplify the interaction with the Slurm task manager on the high performance computing environment.
 This setup is designed and tested to run on the hardware and software envrionment at ZHAW, altought the general concept and scripts should be transferable to other systems.
 The following picture depicts an overview of the user interaction.
 ![HPC_Server_Interaction](https://github.com/SebastianVonRotz/POND/blob/master/assets/Section_5.2_POND_Server_Interaction.jpg)

 ## Overview of processing scripts on the HPC